The Sanctity of Life and the Resurrection - Seventh in a Series

 We have looked at reasons why organ sharing is against the Bible, but what about cremation?
 Or, what about medical donation for training or research purposes?
 In the Flesh & Bone & The Protestant Conscience (FBPC) e-book, these are discussed.

 I noted that donating a body to help medical students learn or to assist in research that is not offensive to God, seems fine, provided there is an agreement to treat the body with respect.
-Eventually I will re-add the FBPC book to this blog if any would like to read more on that and cannot access it on Amazon.

 Here is an excerpt from FBPC that addresses the objection that we may not be in control of life’s end, so when we are, why be so concerned?